We Need To Talk About How Toxic Masculinity Is Killing America

 Mental illness also should not excuse violence, according to McLaughlin.
 "I have sympathy for people who suffer, but we also have to hold them accountable for their violent actions and their threats."

-Though many were allegedly aware of Cruz's disturbing behaviour and threats, Katie Ray-Jones, CEO of the National Domestic Violence Hotline, says violence is the sole responsibility of the perpetrator.
+Though many were allegedly aware of Cruz's disturbing behavior and threats, Katie Ray-Jones, CEO of the National Domestic Violence Hotline, says violence is the sole responsibility of the perpetrator.

 "In a violent situation, the individual who committed the violent act is responsible for that act," Ray-Jones tells Refinery29.
 "This is also true in instances of domestic violence, as the abusers often desire the victim to feel at fault — that they deserve the abuse.
 But, no one deserves to be the victim of violence; violence in any form in a relationship is never okay, and it is never justified."

-Note: This story was originally published on Feb.
-16, 2018 at 5:30 p.m.
-It has since been updated to include the number of women who have committed mass shootings since 1966.